Pokemon Legends: Z-A – Everything we know

 Pokemon Legends Z-A is currently targeting launch in 2025.
 Given the lead-up to its announcement, we can assume the window refers to early 2025, but Nintendo hasn’t confirmed that yet.

-This wording is typically used to denote launches on multiple consoles (otherwise, Nintendo would’ve left it at “releases worldwide”) so we can assume Z-A will be coming to the next Nintendo console and the Nintendo Switch.
+This wording is typically used to denote launches on multiple consoles (otherwise, Nintendo would’ve left it at “releases worldwide”) so we can assume Z-A will be coming to the Nintendo Switch 2 and the original Nintendo Switch.
 Again, this hasn’t been confirmed by Nintendo, but it feels safe to assume as much.

 Pokemon Legends: Z-A – Will the story connect to X&Y?